lebpac/lebpac.github.io/programs.md

 - 3:05 to 5:15 pm in the music room
 - 9 sessions for $345

-{% include link.html link="https://lightsuptheatre.ca/afterschool/lecolebilingue/" text="📋 Sign up for Lights Up Musical Theatre" %}
+{% include link.html link="https://lightsuptheatre.ca/afterschool/lecolebilingue/" text="📋 Sign up for Lights Up" %}

 ### Wednesdays